|2016 EAST TENNESSEE HISTORY DAY WINNERS |

 Mrs. Judy Buscetta

-If you have any questions about the East Tennessee History Day contest, please contact one of the East Tennessee History Day contest coordinator: Lisa Oakley at 865-215-8828 or by e-mail at firstname.lastname@example.org.
+If you have any questions about the East Tennessee History Day contest, please contact the East Tennessee History Day contest coordinator: Lisa Oakley at 865-215-8828 or by e-mail at firstname.lastname@example.org.

 |FREE NATIONAL HISTORY DAY WORKSHOPS or CONSULTATIONS|